WICG/client-hints-infrastructure/README.md

 There are two reasons for that:
 * Exposing all the details and dimensions to all servers runs a risk of bloating request headers.
-There are many potential details that can be useful, and we expect that list to grow over time.
-Sending all hints all the time can quickly bloat HTTP requests, and make them significantly larger than they should be.
-It is better for servers to specifically request the headers they would take into account, and only send them.
+There are many potential details that can be useful for content negotiation, and we expect that list to grow over time.
+Sending all the hints all the time can quickly bloat HTTP requests, and make them significantly larger than they should be.
+To avoid request bloat, it is more efficient for servers to specifically request the headers they would take into account, and send only these hints with upgoing requests.
-* Exposing those details by default significantly increases the risk of **passive user fingerprinting**, where each one of those details is used to add anthropy bits to the user's "fingerprint", resulting in accurate identification of users across the web, even when they take measures to avoid such tracking (e.g. blocking of third-party cookies).
+* Exposing those details by default significantly increases the risk of **passive user fingerprinting**, where each one of those details can be used to add anthropy bits to the user's "fingerprint", resulting in accurate identification of users across the web, even when they take measures to avoid such tracking (e.g. blocking of third-party cookies).